Nikhil-Wani/Nikhil-Wani/README.md

 ### Open Source

- I love open source.
+<i> I love open source.
 I am not a heavy maintainer of any large libraries, but I really like it.
 I contribute to things as I come across issues that I think other people might struggle with.
-This may be things that are overlooked by someone who is deep into the library.
+This may be things that are overlooked by someone who is deep into the library.<i>